mun-lang/book/src/ch02-03-control-flow.md

 ### `loop` expressions

 A `loop` expression can be used to create an infinite loop.
-Breaking out of the loop is done with the `break` statement.
+Breaking out of the loop is done using the `break` statement.

 ```mun
 fn main() {